1024mb/save-file-attrs/README.md

 Limitations:
 -------------------------
-Currently, Python 3.13 and below doesn't support skipping symbolic links for certain operations on Windows (there may be other operating systems), because of this symbolic links are skipped when restoring attributes on these operating systems.
+Currently, Python doesn't support skipping symbolic links for certain operations on some operating systems, because of this symbolic links are skipped when restoring attributes on these operating systems.
+While Windows is one of them, we use a custom module to set the timestamps in this OS so this doesn't apply to Windows.

 [1]: https://github.com/robertknight/mandrawer